Skip to Content

 Working in the Netherlands

 Research shows that international students in the Netherlands are quite keen on staying after their studies.
-That's not a surprise, considering the many job opportunities, the good work-life balance, the high living standards and the excellent public facilities.
+That's not a surprise, considering job opportunities, the good work-life balance, the high living standards and the excellent public facilities.

 Building your future in the Netherlands